Summer Grants for Research and Internships in Europe & Eurasia

-- New Europe Initiative Grants provide $1,000 to $5,000 for summer experiences to study or conduct research in the countries that have recently joined or will join the European Union, with a preference for new member and candidate countries.
+- Kabcenell New Europe Grants provide $1,000 to $5,000 for summer experiences to study or conduct research in the countries that have joined or will join the European Union, with a preference for new member and candidate countries.
 UNDERGRADUATE STUDENTS ONLY

 - Copernicus Summer Grants support summer or semester-long research projects focused on Poland.